Country music is a diverse genre.

 8) Separate The Drum Track

-When it comes time to mix the song, make sure you separate your drummer track into instrument regions that way you can pan them appropriately and also add dynamics processing and effects on whatever part of the kit that you want.
+When it comes time to mix the song, make sure you separate your drummer track into instrument regions (my guide) that way you can pan them appropriately and also add dynamics processing and effects on whatever part of the kit that you want.

 My article on the drummer track has a YouTube video at the end of it that shows you how to do it.